|

 The gray facial hair of a senior citizen is a magnificent sight, a sign of the autumn of life, an announcement of the cumulated wisdom and courage of one who has lived so long.
 The offspring take delight in touching those whiskers and beards.
 It is an elementary sign of respect for elders, seeing values worth imitating, and inquiring of their own experiences before their minds become too confused to tell stories.
 Elders are the most precious resource of a community, but we neglect to learn their stories in verse or prose by heart as in times past.
 Audio- and videotapes can capture their exploits before it is too late.
 Record their memories so that future generations can stay in touch with them.

-In the Scriptures, oil is the symbol of life, and the abundant oil of the elders must be tapped for a people in great need of models and a sense of history.
-The experiences of elders can become the precious oil lubricating the creative machinery of future generations.
-We must pass on Appalachian traditions, and records of the elders are key to this.
-Let these photos be part of that undertaking.
+oil of the elders must be tapped for a people in great need of models and a sense of history.
+The experiences of elders can

 ---------------------------